ChrisAxt/Dentistimo-Time-Slot-Generator/README.md

 ## Component Responsibilities

-- Listen to MQQT broker for a generate request (Subscribed to: `/Team5/Dentistimo/GenerateTimeSlots`)
+- Listen to MQTT broker for a generate time slots request (Subscribed to: `/Team5/Dentistimo/GenerateTimeSlots`)
 - Generate time slots based on opening hours from selected clinic
 - Publish time slots to the availability checker (Published to: `/Team5/Dentistimo/TimeSlots`)